 Hosting Thanksgiving: Skinny Butterfly Man

 However, I’d like to point out how convenient a wish it was.
-I do the cooking and planning and work… Meanwhile, he gets to be the chipper host flitting about like some skinny butterfly man with boots and charming facial hair.
+I do the cooking and planning and work… Meanwhile, he gets to flit around being the chipper host – like some skinny butterfly man with boots and charming facial hair.

 For being so difficult to engage in conversation that doesn’t regress into something about his dick within 4-5 sentences, he sure is a chatty-Kathy when he gets to play host.
 It’s cute, but please get your uncle out of my kitchen 5 minutes ago, Dear.